holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/04_two_questions/lesson_plan.md

 - Review
     - What are ifs/elses
     - When did you use them in scratch
-    - When might the be useful
+    - When might they be useful?
         - Bunch of real world examples
 - Break
 - Magic trick